CMIP-Data-Request/CMIP7_DReq_Content/scripts/README_airtable_export.md

 When an official (tagged) release is done, both the above files should be created at the (approximate) same time, so that for the same tag the content of `dreq_raw_export.json` is consistent with `dreq_release_export.json`.
 In between releases, `dreq_raw_export.json` might be created and committed if needed (without modifying `dreq_release_export.json` on the same commit).

-Other filenames for exported json files should not be commited to the repository, to avoid bloating it with unnecessary data (export files are typically ~20-40 MB each).
+Other filenames for exported json files should not be commited to this repository, to avoid bloating it with unnecessary data (export files are typically ~20-40 MB each).

 ### How to check export integrity